gap-packages/sotgrps/README.md

 IdSOTGroup(group) returns the group ID in line with SOTGroup(n, i), namely, the position of the input group of order n in the list constructed by AllSOTGroups(n).

 References:
 [1] X. Pan, Groups of small order type.
-MPhil thesis at Monash University (to be submitted mid 2021).
+MPhil thesis at Monash University.
-[2] H. Dietrich, B. Eick, & X. Pan, Groups whose order factorise into at most four primes. https://arxiv.org/pdf/2012.02933.pdf
+[2] H. Dietrich, B. Eick, & X. Pan, Groups whose order factorise into at most four primes.
+In: Journal of Symbolic Computation (108) (2022), pp. 23–40. (https://authors.elsevier.com/c/1d6O22g0jrOyDg)